microsoft/Rexl/README.md

 * Statement Rexl, also known as RexlScript.
 * Harness functionality for embedding RexlScript in an application.
 * Some sample applications, including:
-    * A Jupyter Notebook kernel usable with both [Jupyter Lab/Notebook](https://jupyter.org/).
+    * A Jupyter Notebook kernel usable with both [Jupyter Lab and Jupyter Notebook](https://jupyter.org/).
     * RexlBench, a GUI application for editing and running RexlScript.
     * RexlRun, a command line application for running RexlScript.
     * DocBench, a GUI application for editing and evaluating flow graphs.